 Finally, a combinatorial calculation in \cite[\S A.3]{concaveconvex} shows that the right hand side of \eqref{eqn:ineq2} is less than or equal to the right hand side of \eqref{eqn:ineq1}.

 To complete the proof, we observe that

 as explained in \cite[\S A.3]{concaveconvex}. \end{proof}

-\begin{remark} Theorem~\ref{thm:convex} shows that the capacities $c_k$ agree with the ECH capacities for convex toric domains.
+\begin{remark} By Theorem~\ref{thm:convex} and \cite[Prop.\ 5.6]{beyond}, the capacities $c_k$ agree with the ECH capacities for convex toric domains.
 It follows from the Monotonicity property that all obstructions to symplectic embeddings between convex toric domains coming from ECH capacities can be recovered using the capacities $c_k$. \end{remark}

 \begin{remark} Going beyond ECH capacities, it is shown in \cite[Thm.\ 1.19]{beyond} that if $X_\Omega$ and $X_{\Omega'}$ are four-dimensional convex toric domains, and if there exists a symplectic embedding $X_\Omega\to X_{\Omega'}$, then a certain combinatorial criterion holds.
-This leads to stronger symplectic obstructions in some cases where ECH capacities do not give sharp obstructions, for example to symplectically embedding a polydisk into a ball or ellipsoid; see \cite{beyond,seven,pebble}.
+This leads to stronger symplectic embedding obstructions in some cases where ECH capacities do not give sharp obstructions, for example to symplectically embedding a polydisk into a ball or ellipsoid; see \cite{beyond,seven,pebble}.

-The proof of \cite[Thm.\ 1.19]{beyond} rests on the existence of a certain ECH index 0 holomorphic curve in (the completion of) a symplectic cobordism between the (perturbed) boundaries of $X_\Omega$ and $X_{\Omega'}$ which is produced using Seiberg-Witten theory.
-One can re-prove the existence of this curve using methods of this paper, namely by using the existence of curves in $\overline{X_{\Omega'}}$ with point constraints in the image of $X_{\Omega}$, as guaranteed by the capacities $c_k$, and then neck stretching as in the proof of Lemma~\ref{lem:monotonicity}. \end{remark}
+The proof of \cite[Thm.\ 1.19]{beyond} rests on the existence of an ECH index 0 holomorphic curve with certain properties in (the completion of) a symplectic cobordism between the (perturbed) boundaries of $X_\Omega$ and $X_{\Omega'}$, which is produced using Seiberg-Witten theory.
+One can re-prove the existence of such a curve using the methods of this paper, namely by using the existence of curves in $\overline{X_{\Omega'}}$ with point constraints in the image of $X_{\Omega}$, as guaranteed by the capacities $c_k$, and then neck stretching as in the proof of Lemma~\ref{lem:monotonicity}. \end{remark}